MGPoirot/web2mp3/README.md

 ## Downloading Age restricted content

 Downloading age restricted content from YouTube requires a `www.youtube.com_cookies.txt` cookies file containing the `__Secure-1PSID` cookie.

+Run `docker compose exec web2mp3 cookie` at any time to check whether a cookie file is currently configured and looks valid — if not, it prints the same setup steps below directly to the console.

 [Instructions on how to get this file can be found here](https://github.com/ytdl-org/youtube-dl#how-do-i-pass-cookies-to-youtube-dl).
 1. Install extension "Get cookies.txt LOCALLY", 2.
 Go to YouTube, 3.
 Open the extension, 4.
 Export your cookies,

-Place the cookie file anywhere in the web2mp3 home directory with a name ending in `'*_cookies.txt'`.
+Place the cookie file into `./.config/` on the host, with a name ending in `'*_cookies.txt'` — it's bind-mounted into the container and auto-detected there.
 Since these files are private, the `.gitignore` is set up to ignore these files.
 This is an example of what the cookies file will require to contain:

 ```
 # Netscape HTTP Cookie File